 Irrevocable life insurance trust (ILIT)

 While a life insurance policy may help provide for the insured's heirs, payouts are typically included in the gross value of the insured's estate.
-If it looks like those payouts could push that value above the insured's lifetime gift and federal estate tax exclusion of $11.4 million (in 2019), the insured may want to consider an ILIT.
+If it looks like those payouts could push that value above the insured's lifetime gift and federal estate tax exclusion, the insured may want to consider an ILIT.
 An ILIT is set up to be recognized as the owner of the insurance proceeds, which in turn will keep them from affecting the insured’s taxable estate.